maeduphorne/What-in-the-world/README.md

 [gif goes here]()

 ### Using The App
- When loading the page, a user is able to view a world map and select which country they would like to learn about.
+ + When loading the page, a user is able to view a world map and select which country they would like to learn about.
-They are taken to a randomized question and asked to input and submit a guess.
+ + They are taken to a randomized question and asked to input and submit a guess.
-They are then taken to a view that lists if their answer is correct or incorrect and some other fun facts about that particular country.
+ + They are then taken to a view that lists if their answer is correct or incorrect and some other fun facts about that particular country.
-They're able to return to the home page by clicking the What in the World text and select another country to continue learning!
+ + They're able to return to the home page by clicking the `What in the World` text or `Take me home` button and select another country to continue learning!

 ## Learning goals
   + Learning and implementing unfamiliar technology, outside of our [Turing School of Software and Design](turing.edu) curriculum.